NS2CDT/ns2_beta/README.md

 - 27/05/2020
     - Revert skulk bite cone to {1.2 x 1.2} (Pre B332)
     - Mines now only show up on the map for Aliens when parasited or damaged.
+    - Softcap for maturity and gestation (evolving).
+        - Any rate that goes over 1.5x of the original max individual rate will have it's extra increase stunted by 75%

 ## Full Changelog: